 A copy of the document and the mandatory reporting information are available on the trust safeguarding hub.
-The mandatory reporting duty is highlighted in "Keeping Children Safe in Education" September 2023.
+The mandatory reporting duty is highlighted in "Keeping Children Safe in Education" September 2016.

-1.2 Principles and curriculum provision
+1.2 Principles

-FGM is a criminal offence - it is child abuse and a form of violence against women and girls, and therefore should be treated as such.
+FGM is a criminal offence- it is child abuse and a form of violence against women and girls, and therefore should be treated as such.
 Cases should be dealt with as part of the trust and academy safeguarding policies and procedures.